-You will have three options to charge your electric vehicle
+You have three options to charge your electric vehicle

 Learn more about charging stations.

-In fact, it only takes a few seconds to plug in a vehicle.
-While it is charging, you will be busy with other activities.
+It only takes a few seconds to plug in a vehicle.
+While it is charging, you can do other activities.

 The duration of a charging session varies depending on the state of charge (at the beginning and end of the session), battery capacity, type of charging station, vehicle equipment and sometimes weather.
 On a DC charging station, charging to 80% can take from 20 minutes to 1 hour and a half.
 On a 240V station (residential or public), charging to 100% can take from 1 hour to over 8 hours.
 Finally, on a portable 120V charging station (plugged into a standard outlet), charging to 100% can take from a few hours to several days.